janhkrueger/TutorialImportWeatherForCpp/README.md

 If everything is right there should now both tables in your database.

+## Getting an OpenWeatherMap api key
+To read data from the openweathermap.org api, we need to create an account and request an api key.
+Please refer to https://home.openweathermap.org/users/sign_up for the details.

 ## Adjust the config file
 In the file "insulae.cfg" the central config is stored